BC Ferries cancels multiple sailings due to weather : My Cowichan Valley Now

 Some BC Ferries sailings have been cancelled as the wind picks up along the south coast.

-According to BC Ferries, some sailings between Swartz Bay and Tsawwassen and Duke Point and Tsawwassen have been cancelled along with sailings between Little River (Comox) and Westview (Powell River), Campbell River and Quadra Island and North Island sailings between Sointula, Alert Bay and Port McNeill.
+According to BC Ferries, some sailings between Swartz Bay and Tsawwassen were cancelled but have resumed, Duke Point and Tsawwassen have been cancelled along with sailings between Little River (Comox) and Westview (Powell River), Denman and Hornby Islands, Campbell River and Quadra Island, Quadra Island and Cortes Island and North Island sailings between Sointula, Alert Bay and Port McNeill.

 A breakdown of the cancellations follows: